robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ## Leaf Node Addition

-When a new node is appended, if its height matches the height of its immediate predecessor, then we can complete a larger tree by merging the adjacent peaks, which we do by appending a new node which takes the adjacent peaks as its left and right children.
+When a new node is appended, if its height matches the height of its immediate predecessor, then we can complete a larger tree by merging the adjacent peaks.
+To merge, append a new node which takes the adjacent peaks as its left and right children.
 This process proceeds until there are no more completable sub trees, needing only the previous peak at each step.
-For every even numbered node addition, adding a new leaf will always merge at least one preceding peak.

 ### add_leaf_hash

-`add_leaf_hash(f)` adds the leaf hash value f to the MMR.
-The resulting MMR is always complete.
+`add_leaf_hash(f)` adds the leaf hash value f to the tree.

-As defined in [Node values](#node-values), the interior nodes each commit the size of the MMR, which is just the node index + 1.
-This makes it impossible to create a leaf whose value collides with an interior node.
-This protects the MMR against second pre-image attacks.

-It is assumed that the algorithm terminates and returns on any transient error.

 Given: